In the UK, about 3% of the population is estimated to suffer from Seasonal Affective Disorder (SAD), according to The Guardian.

 What is SAD?

 Seasonal Affective Disorder (SAD) is a type of depression which is experienced during particular seasons or times of the year.
-It is commonly experienced in the winter months when the days are shorter and the sunlight is decreased, but in rare cases, it can also be experienced in the summer months.
-SAD is known to harm peoples' mood, sleep and appetite which can negatively impact their lives.
+It is commonly experienced during the winter months, when the days are shorter and sunlight is decreased, but in rare cases, it can also occur in the summer months.
+SAD is known to harm people's mood, sleep and appetite, which can negatively impact their lives.
 People with SAD may notice that their relationships and careers suffer as a result of their symptoms.

-Anyone can get SAD but it is most often experienced by young women aged between 18-35.
+Anyone can suffer from SAD, but it is most often experienced by young women aged between 18-35.
 Women are estimated to be 4 times more likely to suffer from SAD than men are.
 If a family has a history of depression, bipolar disorder or SAD, they are also more at risk of suffering from SAD.

 What are the main symptoms?